-Craft this classic cocktail with the freshest ingredients you can find—and, of course, the perfect rum.
+Craft this classic cocktail with the freshest ingredients you can find for the most delectable drink.

 You’ll be hard-pressed to find a more versatile, cost-effective, and cocktail-ready rum for piña coladas.
 But it’s not just Bacardí’s smoothness (or price point) that we love.
 This ultra-drinkable rum has just the right amount of sweetness and flavor to stand up to fruit flavors without overpowering them.